0x1-A/AutoMemProc_Beta/How to Use AutoMemPro.md

    ~/Desktop/memory/
    ```

-**Type Volatility Path** (After entering the path, select 'y' to save it in a '.txt' file.
+3.**Type Volatility Path** (After entering the path, select 'y' to save it in a '.txt' file.
 This ensures you won't need to re-enter the path in future uses.)

    Example: